@ini_set( 'upload_max_size' , '300M' ); @ini_set( 'post_max_size', '300M'); @ini_set( 'max_execution_time', '300' );

 Find more statistics at Statista

-Before you pull out the apples and oranges argument, my point isn’t hinged on the financial cost of managing nuclear waste and accidents only, and even that, Ghana cannot deal with the financial repercussions of a nuclear meltdown and the compounding bills of keeping atomic waste will dig a massive hole in our economy.
+Before you pull out the apples and oranges argument, my point isn’t hinged on the financial cost of managing nuclear waste and accidents only, and even that, Ghana cannot deal with the economic repercussions of a nuclear meltdown, and the compounding bills of keeping atomic waste will dig a massive hole in our economy.

 With global affairs, I often get the impression our leaders act like kids in a candy shop.
 They spend a lot of money traveling and acquiring degrees, but it seems the only essence of those endeavors is a stamp on a passport and a certificate on the wall.